znzhao/Core/Macroeconomics.md

 $$
 Since we have exactly the same budget constraint, and all the other equations are also the same, we will get the exact same solution, i.e. the solution to the Sequential Market Equilibrium is the solution to the Arrow Deberu Equilibrium.

 However, we have already shown that the Arrow Deberu Equilibrium have an unique solution.
-Since we know that the Sequential Market Equilibrium has a solution, the solution has to be the same. $\blacksquare$
+Since we know that the Sequential Market Equilibrium has a solution, the solution has to be the same. $\square $